solo-studios/nyx/README.md

     minecraft {
         minotaur {
             // The project id/slug
-            // Defaults to unset
             projectId = "my-project"

             // The changelog for this release
-            // Defaults to unset
             changelog = file("CHANGELOG").readText()

+            // The updated body of the mod page syncBody = file("README.md").readText()

-            // The version type for this release
+            // The version type for this release versionType = VersionType.BETA

+            // The file to upload.
+            // This is automatically set to output from remapJar if a loom-based plugin is present file = tasks.named<Jar>("remapJar").archiveFile

-            // Defaults to unset
+            // Any additional files to be uploaded additionalFiles {
-            versionType = VersionType.BETA
+                from(tasks.named("jar"))
+            }

-            // The list of game versions this release supports
+            // The list of game versions this release supports gameVersions = listOf("1.19.2", "1.19.3", "1.19.4")

-            // Defaults to unset
-            gameVersions = listOf("1.19.2", "1.19.3", "1.19.4")
+            // The list of loaders
+            // By default this is detected automatically loaders = listOf("fabric", "quilt")

-            // If the modrinth task should fail silently
+            // If the modrinth task should fail silently failSilently = false
-            // Defaults to unset
+            failSilently() // Alternative that sets it to true
-            failSilently = false

             // Enables/disables the detection of loaders
-            // Defaults to unset
             detectLoaders = true
+            detectLoaders() // Alternative that sets it to true

-            // Enables/disables automatically adding the dependencies of this release
+            // Enables/disables automatically adding the `dependsOn` information for upload files autoAddDependsOn = true
-            // Defaults to unset
+            autoAddDependsOn() // Alternative that sets it to true
-            autoAddDependsOn

             // Configures the dependencies
             dependencies {